JakeOppegaard/BAIS-3300-Pair-Program/README.md

 Basic python Flask Web application where users can track the books they've owned and read
 ___

-I completed this roject as part of a Digital Product Managment class.
-To learn about dynamic web applications, user expierence, and user interfaces.
+I completed this project as part of a Digital Product Managment class.
+I learned about dynamic web applications, user expierence, and user interfaces:

 1. Clone this repository to local computer.